 The annual map (including story maps) and app contest is a great way to show off your work and to make contacts with attendees who have similar interests.
-The event will follow both a traditional format with participants displaying a map or poster in the gallery for attendees to view and a somewhat new approach of allowing folks with web, mobile apps and story maps to show off their work.
+The event will follow a traditional format with participants displaying a map or poster in the gallery for attendees to view and an online approach of allowing folks with web, mobile apps and story maps to show off their work.

-There will be a kiosk for Web Map and Story Map viewing, participants that wish to show web or mobile applications and story maps are encouraged to bring their own devices to show off their app’s (especially if the app is behind a company firewall but can be shown on a company mobile device or laptop) .
+Web Maps & Apps submissions will be showcased on the conference website as they are submitted/accepted.
+We also intend to have a kiosk for Web Map and Story Map viewing during the Vendor Social on Tuesday Oct 30.
+Participants who wish to show web or mobile applications and story maps are encouraged to bring their own devices to show off their app’s (especially if the app is behind a company firewall but can be shown on a company mobile device or laptop) .

 The entrants will be judged by a panel of judges and four awards will be granted: